haf/DotNetZip.Semverd/README.md

 Building DotNetZip with the .NET SDK
 -------------------------------------

-To build the library using the .NET Framework SDK v3.5,
+To build the library using the .NET Framework SDK v4.0,

 1. extract the contents of the source zip into a new directory.

-2. be sure the .NET 2.0 SDK, .NET 3.5 runtime, and .NET 2.0 runtime directories are on your path.
-These are typically
+2. be sure the .NET 4.0 SDK and runtime directories are on your path.

-     C:\Program Files\Microsoft.NET\SDK\v2.0\bin
-     c:\windows\Microsoft.NET\Framework\v3.5
-       and
-     c:\WINDOWS\Microsoft.NET\Framework\v2.0.50727

-   The .NET 3.5 runtime is necessary because building DotNetZip requires the csc.exe compiler from NET 3.5.
-(Using DotNetZip from within C# requires the v2.0 csc compiler.)

 3. Modify the .csproj files in Zip and ZLIB and BZip2 to eliminate mention of the Ionic.pfx and Ionic.snk files.